 Old English mōnath, of Germanic origin; related to Dutch maand and German Monat, also to Moon.

-It derives from the Moon, and its length is roughly the length the moon takes to complete its cycle.
+Its length is roughly the length the moon takes to complete its cycle.
 So the obvious division of the month is into the phases of the Moon.
 The early Romans chose to keep the lunar associations with their division of the month.
-Their month is divided according to the Moon’s phases into the Kalends, the Nones and the Ides, as I describe in my Ides of March post here.
+Their month was divided according to the Moon’s phases into the Kalends, the Nones and the Ides, as I describe in my Ides of March post here.
+Note that these Roman divisions divide only half the cycle.
+That is from new moon to full moon.
+The next 15 days are one block ‘before the Kalends’.
+So, not weeks as we know them!
+Although alongside Kalends, nones and ides, the Romans had 8 day market ‘weeks’.

-To please the Christians, he swopped the day of leisure from old man Saturn’s Day to the Son of God’s Day Sunday.
+To please the Christians, he swopped the day of leisure from old man Saturn’s Day to the Son of God’s Day, Sunday.
 This is the day Jesus ascended to heaven, but it was also the day for Mithras and the Unconquered Sun, so keeping some pagans happy.
 He then established the 7 day week.
-7 was a sacred number and the number of the ‘planets’ in the Solar System (5 planets plus the sun and moon).
+7 was a sacred number and the number of the ‘planets’ in the Solar System as the Romans understood it (5 planets plus the sun and moon).

 Ages of man

 As I have mentioned before, prophecy often sees a connection between the yearly calendar and future events.
-For example, if it rains on the fourth day of the twelve days of Christmas then it will rain during the fourth month (they say).
-The Kalendar of Shepherds illustrates this method giving a comparison between the ages of man and the months of the year.
+For example, if it rains on the fourth day of the twelve days of Christmas, then it will rain during the fourth month (they say).
+The Kalendar of Shepherds illustrates this method, giving a comparison between the ages of man and the months of the year.
 Twelve months in a year, Twelve ages of man in six year blocks.
-So March represents ages twelve to eighteen, as it says this is the ‘time to learn doctrine and science’.
+So March represents ages twelve to eighteen, as it says, below, this is the ‘time to learn doctrine and science’.

 Kalendar of Shepherds (translation from French 15th Century original)